-Baobab works with young asylum seekers and refugees the majority of whom arrived in the UK as unaccompanied minors.
-All have experienced violence, loss and unplanned change in their home countries and increasing numbers have also experienced domestic violence within their families.
-Most have experienced a difficult journey to the UK during which some have experienced further abuse from local police, military officials, and local citizens, or from the people traffickers who have been paid by family members to keep young people safe.
-As a result of such experiences, all the young people Baobab supports experience mental health difficulties.
+The Baobab Centre works with young asylum seekers and refugees the majority of whom arrived in the UK as unaccompanied minors.
+All have experienced either or both organized and inter-personal violence in their home countries and increasing numbers have also experienced domestic violence within their families.
+Most have experienced a difficult journey into exile in the UK during which some have experienced further abuse from local police, military officials, and local citizens, or from the people traffickers who have been paid by family members to keep young people safe and protected.

-Additionally, all the young people in Baobab's community experience significant difficulties in the UK in accessing high quality care, destitution support, housing, education, adequate health care and asylum.
-Moreover, many of our young community members' mental health and development is further negatively impacted by the UK asylum process.
-This is as a result of both the long waiting time for Home Office responses and the bureaucratic and insensitive Home Office interviews which are often conducted in a manner where it is difficult for the young person to think clearly.
-This can lead to young people being refused after their substantive interview.
+All of the young people in Baobab's community experience significant difficulties in the UK in accessing high quality involved care and destitution support, housing, education, adequate health care and asylum.
+After their experiences of violence and loss and numerous unplanned changes in their lives many of our young community members' mental health and development is further negatively impacted by the UK asylum process.
+This is as a result of both the long waiting time for Home Office responses and the bureaucratic and insensitive Home Office interviews.
+In these interviews young people are often prevented from thinking clearly due to interviewers rigidly following pro forma questions, this can lead to young people being refused after their substantive interviews.
 Subsequently young people wait, often for years, in a state of profound uncertainty about their future, young people cannot manage or bear this level of uncertainty without significant costs to their mental health and their development.

-Most unaccompanied young asylum seekers suffer specific and particular vulnerabilities including the cluster of symptoms referred to as complex post-traumatic stress disorder.
-This is a consequence of the interaction of the impacts of their several overwhelming experiences, in their home countries, on their journeys into exile and in exile in the UK.
+Most unaccompanied young asylum seekers suffer specific and particular vulnerabilities including the cluster of symptoms referred to as complex post- traumatic stress disorder.
+This is a consequence of the interaction of the impacts of the sequence of their overwhelming experiences, in their home countries, on their journeys into exile and in exile in the UK.
 Most also have significant strengths and resiliencies as well as the capacity to develop new resiliencies.
 Our aim as an organisation is to help them to acknowledge and to begin to work through their vulnerabilities and to enable them to access old resiliencies that have been suppressed by their traumatic experiences.

-Baobab supports our community members to develop new resiliencies and strengths through individual psychotherapeutic, developmental and ego supportive psychotherapeutic work.
-New resiliencies are also gained through participating as fully as they are able in the life of our transitional, non-residential therapeutic community and in parallel or sequentially with life in the community beyond.
+Baobab also enables our young people to develop new resiliencies and strengths through individual psychotherapeutic, developmental and ego supportive psychotherapeutic work.
+New resiliencies are also gained through participating as fully as they are able in the life of our non-residential therapeutic community and in parallel or sequentially with life in the community of exile outside our transitional therapeutic community.
 It is part of our philosophy that key aspects of resilience develop via five key factors: Belonging, Reflection, Agency, Creativity and Community Membership.
 Our community aims to provide a variety of contexts where these aspects of resilience may develop and flourish.